 - 15.40 The frontages are mapped in the Appendices.
-The definition of frontage length and the method by which frontage length will be calculated will be set out in the Council's Authority Monitoring Report (AMR). - 3.2 The Glossary of the HLDP states that Main Town Centre Uses, referred to in Policy PR6, are: - retail development; leisure and entertainment facilities - more intensive sport and recreation uses (including cinemas, restaurants, drive-through restaurants, bars and pubs, nightclubs, casinos, health and fitness centres, indoor bowling centres, and bingo halls) - offices
+The definition of frontage length and the method by which frontage length will be calculated will be set out in the Council's Authority Monitoring Report (AMR). - The Glossary of the HLDP states that Main Town Centre Uses, referred to in Policy PR6, are: - retail development; leisure and entertainment facilities - more intensive sport and recreation uses (including cinemas, restaurants, drive-through restaurants, bars and pubs, nightclubs, casinos, health and fitness centres, indoor bowling centres, and bingo halls) - offices - culture and tourism development (including theatres, museums, galleries and concert halls, hotels and conference facilities)

-- culture and tourism development (including theatres, museums, galleries and concert halls, hotels and conference facilities) - 3.3 Policy PR9 relates to Development in Hatches, but does not set requirements relating to frontage lengths of hatches.
-As such, no hatch frontages are designated in the HLDP. - 3.4 The Town Centre primary and secondary retail frontages, referred to in Policy PR6, are due to be designated in forthcoming Council Planning Policy for the Town Centre.
-In the meantime, these frontages have been published in a Guidance Note on the Council's website, which is being used as a material consideration in the determining of planning applications. - 3.5 The frontages are broadly the same as those designated in the former Adopted Replacement Harlow Local Plan (ARHLP), which was revoked upon the adoption of the HLDP.
-The main changes to the frontages, which were made based on evidence work carried out to support the forthcoming Planning Policy for the Town Centre, are as follows: - Extension of secondary frontage to include the frontages of: - o the former Post Office building and associated building (in Post Office Walk): - o 1 The Rows: - the full length of 37 Broad Walk (Redstone House) (previously only part of the length was included) - Alteration of 5 to 9 West Walk to become primary frontage instead of secondary frontage
+- 3.3 Policy PR9 relates to Development in Hatches, but does not set requirements relating to frontage lengths of hatches.
+As such, no hatch frontages are designated in the HLDP. - 3.4 The Town Centre primary and secondary retail frontages, referred to in Policy PR6, are detailed in a Guidance Note on the Council's website, which is a material consideration in the determining of planning applications. - 3.5 The frontages are broadly the same as those designated in the former Adopted Replacement Harlow Local Plan (ARHLP), which was revoked upon the adoption of the HLDP.
+The main changes to the frontages were as follows: - Extension of secondary frontage to include the frontages of: - the former Post Office building and associated building (in Post Office Walk); - 1 The Rows; - the full length of 37 Broad Walk (Redstone House) (previously only part of the length was included) - Alteration of 5 to 9 West Walk to become primary frontage instead of secondary frontage

-Planning Policy for the Town Centre
+Planning Guidance for the Town Centre